 - Who should call the police and when?

 - Will you issue warnings or press charges at the first incident?

 - Is there a chain of command to follow should a shoplifting incident occur?

 Employees must be properly trained and comfortable with executing the protocol for success.

 3. Optimize Store Layout

-Seasoned thieves can tell an easy score from a difficult one simply by assessing the store’s layout.
+Seasoned shoplifters can tell an easy score from a difficult one simply by assessing the store’s layout.
 Cluttered, unkempt stores are much easier targets than clean stores with open spaces.

 Consider reorganizing your store to:

 - Keep commonly stolen and expensive items in plain view.

 - Force patrons to walk past the registers before exiting.